Javascript SEO – Best Practices on JS SEO for Beginners

 - Internal linking

-- Important tags like hreflang tags or meta robots.
+- Important tags, such as hreflang tags or meta robots.

 Implementing the JavaScript SEO best practices mentioned above will help your JS website grow organically and rank on search results.
-Still, there are many best practices available to implement.
-If you want to know more about remaining best practices, stay tuned with us.
+Still, many best practices are available to implement.
+If you want to know more about the remaining best practices, stay tuned with us.
 Happy reading and happy learning!